For a summary of Java 2D properties, see Java 2D Properties.

-The pipeline allows two ways of controlling the use of shared memory pixmaps: either disabling them, or forcing all images to be always stored in shared memory pixmaps.
+The pipeline allows two ways of controlling the use of shared memory pixmaps: either disabling them or forcing all images to be stored in shared memory pixmaps.

 server.
 This is the default in remote X server case.

-The following are two ways to improve the performance of Java application.
+The following are two ways to improve the performance of the Java application.

-On Oracle Solaris operating system releases 8 and earlier it was sometimes necessary to increase the amount of shared memory available to the system (and to X server in particular) as the default was too low, resulting in poor rendering performance.
+On the Oracle Solaris operating system releases 8 and earlier, it was sometimes necessary to increase the amount of shared memory available to the system (and to X server in particular) because the default was too low, resulting in poor rendering performance.
 Increasing the amount of shared memory and shared memory segments can result in better performance.

-To change the default settings on Oracle Solaris operating system, edit the /etc/system file, changing the
+To change the default settings on the Oracle Solaris operating system, edit the

 shmsys:shminfo_* settings, as shown in the following example.
-Note that this is not needed on Oracle Solaris 9 and newer.
+Note that this is not needed on Oracle Solaris 9 and later.

 set shmsys:shminfo_shmmax=10000000 set shmsys:shminfo_shmni=200 set shmsys:shminfo_shminfo=150

-On Linux this setting can be configured by editing the /proc/sys/kernel/shm* files.
+On Linux, this setting can be configured by editing the

 J2D_USE_MITSHM environment variable to

-On SPARC hardware, if the framebuffer supports Sun's DGA (Direct Graphics Access) X server extension, and Java 2D has a corresponding module for accessing the framebuffer, DGA will be used for rendering to the screen.
+On SPARC hardware, if the framebuffer supports Sun's Direct Graphics Access (DGA) X server extension, and Java 2D has a corresponding module for accessing the framebuffer, then DGA will be used for rendering to the screen.

 All offscreen images will reside in Java heap memory, and Java 2D's software-only rendering pipeline is used for rendering to them.
 This is different from a typical UNIX configuration, where X11 pixmaps are used for offscreen images.

-The following are use cases that describe how to detect DGA extension support and disable/enable DGA:
+The following are use cases that describe how to detect DGA extension support and disable or enable DGA:

-To detect if the DGA extension is used for rendering to the screen, run any Java application which does some rendering or displays a GUI, and check if a
+To detect if the DGA extension is used for rendering to the screen, run any Java application that does some rendering or displays a GUI, and check if a

 /tmp/wg* file was created when the application started.
-Exit the application and verify that the file has been deleted.
-If this is the case, then on this system Java 2D is using DGA.
+Exit the application and verify that the file was deleted.
+If this is the case, then on this system, Java 2D is using DGA.

-If it is determined that DGA is being used, the first thing to try is to disable it.
+If you determine that DGA is being used, the first thing to try is to disable it.
 This can be done by setting the

 NO_J2D_DGA environment variable to